ltessaro/MSZ-REST-framework/README.md

 MSZ-REST-framework
 ==================

-App framework to create an JAX-RS app using RESTeasy + WELD + JPA + Hibernate
+App model to create an JAX-RS app using RESTeasy + WELD + JPA + Hibernate using Postgres on Apache Tomcat.